 The term ‘dinosaur’ had been coined just 10 years earlier and the endeavour to bring life-size extinct animals to life for the general public was radical.
 They would have enthralled and educated people then, much as they do now.

 The sculptures are internationally important and represent the first major outreach project worldwide of science as ‘edu-tainment’ – the democratisation of science.

-They represent the cutting edge of scientific knowledge of the day – though current perspectives reconstruct them quite differently.
+They represent the cutting-edge scientific knowledge of the day, though current perspectives reconstruct them quite differently.

-They help tell the story of how science advances, and interpretation improves, with better data, analysis and research.
+They help tell the story of how science advances as interpretation improves with better data, analysis and research.